davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges-java.md

 ### Task

-**Improve the code above to minimise the length of each ID by representing them in a number system other than decimal.** To start off with, you only need to worry about changing the contents of the `numberToID()` and `IDtoNumber()` functions.
+**Improve the code above to minimise the length of each ID by representing them in a number system other than decimal.** To start off with, you only need to worry about changing the contents of the `numberToID()` and `IDToNumber()` functions.

 1. Start off by representing IDs as hexadecimal.
 How much does this shorten your IDs?
 How long would the 37.5 billionth URL be?